AlexLongmuir/regretless-3/SETUP_REVENUECAT.md

 # RevenueCat Setup Guide

-This guide will help you set up RevenueCat for the onboarding flow in your Regretless app.
+This guide will help you set up RevenueCat for the onboarding flow in your Dreamer app.

 ## 1. RevenueCat Account Setup

 1. **Create RevenueCat Account**
    - Go to [RevenueCat Dashboard](https://app.revenuecat.com/)
    - Sign up for a free account
-   - Create a new project for your Regretless app
+   - Create a new project for your Dreamer app

 2. **Get API Keys**
    - Navigate to Project Settings → API Keys